A Royal Garden for All

-The Kensington Gardens grew and became a beautiful area that many locals wanted to visit.
+The Kensington Gardens grew and became a beautiful area popular with locals.
 Although these were the Royal Gardens, they were only separated from Hyde Park by a simple ditch and the residents of London could enjoy them freely.

-Kensington Gardens is the ideal place to have a break from the hustle and bustle of city life.
+As it was for the royals in their day, Kensington Gardens are today the ideal place to take a break from the hustle and bustle of city life.

-Besides enjoying a bit of tranquility, the Gardens also offer attractions that are worth while visiting like, Kensington Palace, Princess Diana Memorial, the Peter Pan statue or the beautiful Orangery, an elaborate greenhouse where you can enjoy a nice cup of English tea.
+Besides enjoying their tranquillity, the Gardens also offer attractions that are well worth your while visiting, such as Kensington Palace, The Princess Diana Memorial, the Peter Pan statue or the beautiful Orangery: an elaborate greenhouse where you can enjoy a nice cup of English tea.

 Every day from 6 am to dusk

 Tube: High Street Kensington (District and Circle lines), Queensway (Central line).

 Buses: 9, 10, 49, 52, 70, 94, 148, 390 and 452.